raffaelespazzoli/backstage-demo/demo-script.md

 ![Myapp-gitops myquarkus manifests](./media/myapp-gitops-myquarkus-manifests.png "Myapp-gitops myquarkus manifests")

 The apps at this point will not be healthy as the application image may not be built yet.
-Not that in this demo as soon as an applicaiton image is built, it is immediately pushed to production.
+Note that, in this, demo as soon as an applicaiton image is built, it is immediately pushed to production.
 This is obviously a simplification.

 Verify and explore the new `myquarkus` repository, it contains a hello world quarkus service